 However, while each fund aims to achieve its objective, remember that there can be no guarantee since the value of investments will fluctuate over time.

 Please remember that past performance is not a guide to future performance.
-The value of investments will fluctuate over time, and you may not get back the original amount you invested.
+The value of the fund's assets will go down as well as up.
+This will cause the value of your investment to fall as well as rise and you may get back less than you originally invested.

 The views expressed in this document should not be taken as a recommendation, advice or forecast.
 We are not able to give any financial advice.
 If you’re at all unsure about the suitability of your investment, please speak to a financial adviser.